HuiGuanLab/HiCo/README.md

 # Hierarchical Contrast for Unsupervised Skeleton-based Action Representation Learning
-This is a pytorch implementation of our AAAI'23 paper HiCo:
+This is a repository contains the implementation of our AAAI'23 paper: